 Lots of water rescues occur under dangerous conditions, but some are just too difficult for humans to perform without risking serious injury or loss of life.

-These companies are pushing maritime rescue robotics further into uncharted waters.
+These robotics companies are pushing maritime rescue robots further into uncharted waters.

 Imbued with extreme maneuverability, it can swim through water, skate along ice and push through snow, all of which make it a good candidate to truck a rope or life preserver to someone who has fallen through thin ice and into dangerously cold water.